 - While plants are young, keep them weeded but do not cultivate them deeply because the roots can grow shallow.
-Once okra starts to cover the ground do not cultivate at all.
+Once okra starts to cover the ground do not cultivate near it.

 - Where the summer growing season is short or not hot, start okra seeds indoors 4 to 6 weeks before transplanting seedlings to the garden.

 - Sow seed in 2-inch peat pots or plug grays, 3 seeds per pot a quarter inch deep.
 Keep the seed starting mix temperature at 80° to 90°F for fast germination.

 - Do not disturb the roots when transplanting.